dockerian/go-coding/interview/examples-cs.md

 - Q: Will the finally block get executed if an exception has not occurred?­ Yes.

-- Q: What’s the C# syntax to catch any possible exception?
+- Q: What’s the C&#35; syntax to catch any possible exception?
 <br/>A: A catch block that catches the exception of type System.Exception.
 You can also omit the parameter data type in this case and just write catch {}.

 - Q: Can multiple catch blocks be executed for a single try statement?